dotnet/runtime/docs/coding-guidelines/libraries-packaging.md

 This package represents the set of libraries which are produced in dotnet/runtime and ship in the ASP.NETCore shared framework.
 We produce a transport package so that we can easily share reference assemblies and implementation configurations that might not be present in NuGet packages that also ship.

-To add a library to  the ASP.NETCore shared framework, that library should set the `IsAspNetCoreApp` property for it's `ref` and `src` project.
+To add a library to the ASP.NETCore shared framework, that library should set the `IsAspNetCoreApp` property for its `ref` and `src` project.
 This is typically done in the library's `Directory.Build.props`, for example https://github.com/dotnet/runtime/blob/98ac23212e6017c615e7e855e676fc43c8e44cb8/src/libraries/Microsoft.Extensions.Logging.Abstractions/Directory.Build.props#L4.

 Libraries included in this transport package should ensure all direct and transitive assembly references are also included in either the ASP.NETCore shared framework or the .NETCore shared framework.
 This is not validated in dotnet/runtime at the moment: https://github.com/dotnet/runtime/issues/52562